Ladies: Stop Swiping! Real, Honest Online Dating Advice For Women Who Are Serious

 When you’re communicating online, it’s all too easy to forget that the person on the other end of your app is a human being with real feelings that can be hurt.

-A good rule of principal: Always use the same criteria and consideration online that you would in the real world…That’s just good karma!
+A good rule of principle: Always use the same criteria and consideration online that you would in the real world…That’s just good karma!

 If You Like What You Read, Pull The Trigger